 The result is lower levels of bad cholesterol in liver cells.

-Even though it’s packed with beneficial nutrients and microelements, barley is still high in carbs, so we should stay away from those and opt for various sugar alternatives instead.
+Even though it’s packed with beneficial nutrients and microelements, barley is still high in carbs, and carbohydrates are something we should keep an eye on.

 In other words, as with anything related to a fatty liver, moderation is key.